 Maximum Number of Tobacco Product Sales Permits.

-At any given time, there shall be no more than fourteen (14) Tobacco Product Sales Permits issued in Harwich.
-Any permit holder who has failed to renew their permit within thirty (30) days of expiration will be treated as a first-time permit applicant.
+At any given time, there shall be no more than fourteen (14) total Tobacco Product Sales Permits issued in Harwich, two of which are held for Adult Only Retail stores.
+Any permit holder who has failed to renew their permit within thirty (30) days of expiration will be considered to have surrendered said permit.

-New applicants for permits who are applying at a time when the maximum number of permits have been issued will be placed on a waiting list and will be eligible to apply for a permit on a “first-come, first-served” basis.

-Applicants on the waiting list shall be responsible for ensuring up to date contact information has been provided to the Harwich Board of Health.

-As of the effective date of this regulation, any permit surrendered, revoked or not renewed either because a retailer no longer sells tobacco products, as defined herein, or because a retailer closes the retail business, shall be returned to the Harwich Board of Health and shall be permanently retired by the Board of Health and the total allowable number of Tobacco Product Sales Permits under paragraph (a) shall be reduced by the number of the retired permits.
+As of the effective date of this regulation, any permit surrendered, revoked or not renewed either because a retailer no longer sells tobacco products, as defined herein, or because a retailer closes the retail business, shall be returned to the Harwich Board of Health and shall be permanently retired by the Board of Health and the total allowable number of Tobacco Product Sales Permits under paragraph (a) shall be reduced by the number of the retired permits until permits are reduced to zero.

+Any permit surrendered by a Retail Tobacco Store either because a retailer fails to renew the permit within the time set forth in this Regulation, because a retailer closes the retail business, or because the permit is revoked, shall be returned to the Board of Health and shall permanently retired.

-9.Sale of Business.
+9. Sale of Business.